vttc08/infra-docs/!documentation/Docker Apps/filebrowser.md

             - '/mnt/nvme/share:/srv/nvme-share'
 ```

 The first 3 bind mount are for configuration of filebrowser, eg. config, database and branding files.
 On first deployment, need to create an empty database.db file.
-The remaining bind mount are for the folders that need to be accessed, the folders should be bound under /srv.
+The remaining bind mount are for the folders that need to be accessed, the folders should be bound under `/srv`.
+Filebrowser by default create a volume under `/srv`, in this setup where folders are bind mount to subfolders in `/srv` and nothing bind mount directly, it could create a specific volume under docker just for `/srv` which is unavoidable.

 This is the content of `.filebrowser.json`